Announcements and Recent News

 The next generation of ADtoolkit features big changes for multiple-user environmentsEDGEWATER, MARYLAND.
 OCTOBER 30, 2017

 Today, Javelina is announcing the next generation of ADtoolkit with the release of two new products: ADHQ 8 Professional and ADHQ 8 Enterprise.
 Built from the foundation introduced in ADtoolkit 7.0, these products continue Javelina's goal of simplifying Active Directory management for both single-user and multi-user environments.
 We've extended our Exchange support to Exchange 2016, and introduced new features to help users with hybrid Active Directory/Office 365 networks.
-Another big change is a huge, brand new set of reports including some long-requested new arrivals like "User Photos" and "Users with Blank Passwords".
+Another big change is a brand new set of reports including some long-requested new arrivals like "User Photos" and "Users with Blank Passwords".
+ADHQ Reports are now sorted into folders, making it easy to locate related reports.

 The latest version of ADtoolkit improves daily management of Active DirectoryEDGEWATER, MARYLAND (PRWEB) MAY 06, 2015